 For those who love seafood, Ryleigh’s Oyster Bar is not just a great option for a meal, but good drinks as well.
 On weekdays they have their Oyster Happy hour from 3PM-7PM that includes drafts, select wines by the glass and local oysters along with small plates, including al pastor nachos and charcuterie and cheese board.
 Although their draft and bottle list are mostly standard brands, they also have a flavorful list of fresh fruit crushes including grapefruit and a blueberry mojito.
 If you’re looking for a more intimate and memorable evening, go for the curated list of international wine bottles.

-Bar, Pizzaria, Pub, Restaurant, Wine Bar, Wine, Beer, Cocktails, Pub Grub, Fast Food, American, $$$
+Bar, Pizzeria, Pub, Restaurant, Wine Bar, Wine, Beer, Cocktails, Pub Grub, Fast Food, American

 This pizza and wine bar is another alternative to the busy bar scene.
 Featuring the only coal oven in the neighborhood, Social is a great way to enjoy gourmet pizza in a relaxing environment with great drinks specials.
 Try their late happy hour (the longest one in Federal Hill) from Monday-Saturday, 5PM-10PM.
 They have half-priced wine by the glass and bottle and discounted select draft beers.
 On Tuesdays there are half-priced pizzas, and Thursdays there are half-priced salads.